 NA The organization provides post-placement and/or post-adoption services only.

-Interpretation: The program develops service and permanency plans for the clients they are responsible for serving.
-Plans for some clients may be combined or may be separate depending upon the nature of the program.
+Interpretation: The organization develops service and permanency plans for the individuals they serve.
+Plans for some individuals may be combined or separate depending on the nature of the program.
 Service plans are sometimes incorporated into the adoption services contract.
-Service plans are sometimes drafted prior to the completion of birth parent assessments, child studies and home studies and should be updated when those assessments are complete.
+Service plans are sometimes drafted prior to the completion of birth family assessments, child studies, and home studies and should be updated when those assessments are complete.

 Interpretation: When the case involves an American Indian or Alaska Native child and family, the organization must: (1) give tribal or local American Indian or Alaska Native representatives an active role in all aspects of service planning and service delivery, including assessment, permanency, case closing, and aftercare, (2) consider and prioritize culturally relevant resources available through or recommended by the tribe or local Indian organizations, and (3) provide timely notification of case reviews to tribal representatives to ensure their involvement, particularly when changes are made to the plan.